August 3-5, 2023

 Urban planning undertaken at a very large scale responds to the challenge of rapidly growing cities.
 But building at maximal height risks that big dimensions start dominating the city, forgetting the people using the architecture.
 Collective projects in a human scale are rare.
 But today, a new attitude is growing in architecture.
 Buildings are downsized, barriers dissolved, spaces for social meetings and affordable housing is being built.
 Architects increasingly make use of regional materials like tiles, rocks, bamboo, timber and rammed earth.
 The innovative reinterpretation of traditional building structures responds to climate matters and resource scarcity.
 There are questions to be answered: How can a new people-oriented architecture be embedded in the XXL city?
 Which small-scale qualities do buildings need to relate to human beings and ensure quality of life?
 What threatens respectively supports such public value-oriented projects?
 The session will introduce a number of ground-breaking works using the human scale as a standard for architecture.

-Topic 4: Architecture and Urbanism: Resilient and Sustainability
+Topic 4: Architecture and Energy: Resilient and Sustainable

 Today the ecological question of architecture and urban design can’t be reduced only to energy consumption anymore.
 This is an important factor, of course, in terms of CO2 emissions it is significant.But today we must consider, that our aims in terms of reducing energy consumption will be far away from being enough.
 We have to add resilient structures in architecture and urbanism.
 Resilient in the meaning of flexible and multi-usable for future needs of future generations.
 And in addition, we will have more than one single interpretation of sustainability.
 Buildings and urban structures are sustainable, only when the first life-circle period can be extended or renewed in multiple ways.
 This will challenge us in holistic thinking of optimization of architecture, urbanism, the selection of materials and components and the way we will design.